 Porsche Cars Canada announces the fourth edition of its Esports Sprint Challenge one-make series in 2023, which offers sim racers the opportunity to compete virtually on the iRacing.com platform to win prizes including getting behind the wheel of a real-life Porsche on track.
 Porsche Lauzon is embarking on the adventure for the 2023 season and will have a full team of two drivers, in order to try to win the "Constructor’s Championship".

-The qualifying phase will occur February 1-15 with the first of eight races beginning in March.
-The racers will take the wheel of a digital version of the newest 911 GT3 Cup Car, based on the 992 generation of the iconic sports car.
+The racers will take the wheel of a digital version of the newest 911 GT3 Cup Car, based on the 992 generation of the iconic sports car, with the first of eight races beginning in March.

 This season will see the involvement of all Porsche Centres across Canada, each represented by a team of two drivers.
 For the first time this year, entrants will not only compete for the Driver’s Championship, but also vie for the Constructor’s Championship title.